5 Books We Recommend For Native American Heritage Month (For Kids And Teens!)

 The jingle dance originated as a healing ritual in the early 1900s with the Mille Lacs Band of the Ojibwe Tribe, before being shared across regions and spreading to other Native Nations.
 Women and girls jingle dance wearing metal cones attached to their regalia, which produces a distinctive jingling sound when they move, hence the name.

 The jingle dance is done not as entertainment or a performance, but instead, as a ceremonial dance that acts as a prayer.
-As Jenna gets ready for the powwow in Jingle Dancer, her family and community are there to help her participate in this meaningful ceremony.
+As Jenna prepares for the powwow in Jingle Dancer, her family and community are there to help her participate in this meaningful ceremony.

 Purchase Jingle Dancer on Amazon